DigitalTypewriter/HTGAA_26Spring_DT/content/projects/individual-final-project/TransgenicPhytomining-Lemna-minEr_index.md

 ![cover image]()

-### Section 1: Abstract
+## Section 1: Abstract
-Environmental pollution caused by human activity, particularly heavy metal contamination, has created a growing need for simple, cost-effective, and sustainable methods for environmental monitoring and remediation.
-This project originated from exploring phytoremediation as a low-cost strategy for environmental monitoring and pollutant removal.
-Throughout the course of development, the project evolved to focus on engineering a transgenic Lemna minor (duckweed) system with enhanced copper phytomining and environmental remediation capabilities.
+Environmental pollution caused by anthropogenic activity, particularly heavy metal contamination, has created an increasing need for sustainable and cost-effective methods of environmental monitoring and remediation. *Lemna minEr*, a project supervised by Dr. Andrew Scarpelli, explores the use of phytoremediation to address water contamination and scarcity caused by industrial metal pollution.
+The project focuses on engineering a transgenic *Lemna minor* (duckweed) system with enhanced copper uptake, tolerance, and accumulation capabilities.

-The overall objective of this project is to engineer Lemna minor to improve its ability to uptake, tolerate, and accumulate copper from contaminated environments through transgenic expression of metal-transport and detoxification proteins.
-The project tests the hypothesis that expression of the copper transporter gene AtCOPT1 from Arabidopsis thaliana will enhance copper uptake in Lemna minor, while co-expression of phytochelatin synthase (PCS) will improve intracellular detoxification and sequestration of copper ions.
+The overall objective of this project is to improve copper phytomining and remediation efficiency in *Lemna minor* through transgenic expression of metal transport and detoxification proteins.
+The project tests the hypothesis that expression of the copper transporter AtCOPT1 from *Arabidopsis thaliana* will enhance copper uptake, while co-expression of phytochelatin synthase (PCS) will improve intracellular detoxification and sequestration of copper ions.
+A red fluorescent protein (RFP) reporter is additionally incorporated to enable visual confirmation of successful transformation and gene expression.

-Aim 1 focuses on designing a multi-cassette plant expression plasmid capable of expressing COPT1, PCS, and a red fluorescent protein (RFP) reporter in Lemna minor.
-Although Lemna minor naturally contains native copper transporters, COPT1 was selected because it is well-characterized, highly specific for copper transport, and extensively sequenced in prior studies.
-The inclusion of PCS is intended to support metal tolerance and accumulation, while RFP enables visual confirmation of successful transformation and gene expression.
-Aim 2 evaluates whether transgenic Lemna minor overexpressing COPT1 and PCS demonstrates enhanced copper uptake and improved detoxification compared to wild-type plants.
-Aim 3 explores the scalability and potential field implementation of this phytoremediation platform.

-The plasmid construct is designed using an E. coli backbone containing the three protein expression modules: COPT1, PCS, and RFP.
-Following plasmid assembly, the construct is propagated in E. coli using heat-shock transformation.
-The amplified plasmid is subsequently transferred into Agrobacterium tumefaciens through electroporation.
-Finally, Agrobacterium-mediated transformation is performed by co-cultivating the bacteria with Lemna minor fronds, allowing natural DNA transfer into plant cells through the bacterium’s native infection pathway.
+To achieve this objective, the project first aims to design and assemble a multi-cassette plant expression plasmid containing COPT1, PCS, and RFP expression modules.
+The plasmid is constructed using an *E. coli* backbone and initially propagated through heat-shock transformation in *E. coli*.
+The amplified plasmid is then transferred into *Agrobacterium tumefaciens* through electroporation.
+Finally, Agrobacterium-mediated transformation is performed by co-cultivating the bacteria with *Lemna minor* fronds, enabling DNA transfer into plant cells through the bacterium’s natural infection pathway.

+Following successful transformation, the project will evaluate whether transgenic *Lemna minor* demonstrates enhanced copper uptake and improved metal tolerance compared to wild-type plants.
+In the long term, this work explores the scalability of engineered duckweed as a sustainable phytoremediation platform for environmental cleanup and water treatment applications.

-### Section 2: Project Aims
+## Section 2: Project Aims

-Aim 1: Experimental Aim
+### Aim 1: Experimental Aim
-Aim 1 focuses on designing a multi-cassette plant expression plasmid capable of expressing COPT1, PCS, and a red fluorescent protein (RFP) reporter in Lemna minor.
-Although Lemna minor naturally contains native copper transporters, COPT1 was selected because it is well-characterized, highly specific for copper transport, and extensively sequenced in prior studies.
-The inclusion of PCS is intended to support metal tolerance and accumulation, while RFP enables visual confirmation of successful transformation and gene expression
+The first aim of my final project is to design and assemble a multi-cassette plant expression plasmid capable of expressing AtCOPT1, phytochelatin synthase (PCS), and a red fluorescent protein (RFP) reporter in *Lemna minor* by utilizing molecular cloning, bacterial transformation, and Agrobacterium-mediated plant transformation protocols.

-Aim 2: Development Aim
+### Aim 2: Development Aim
-Aim 2 evaluates whether transgenic Lemna minor overexpressing COPT1 and PCS demonstrates enhanced copper uptake and improved detoxification compared to wild-type plants.
+The second aim of this project is to evaluate whether transgenic *Lemna minor* overexpressing COPT1 and PCS demonstrates improved copper uptake, accumulation, and detoxification compared to wild-type plants through comparative copper remediation assays and tissue stress analysis.
-- experiment between WT, COPT1, and COPT1+PCS of its remediation efficacy via ___ and detoxification through tissue-stress via ___

-Aim 3: Visionary Aim
+### Aim 3: Visionary Aim
-Aim 3 explores the scalability and potential field implementation of this phytoremediation platform as cost-effective, and sustainable methods for environmental monitoring and remediation.
+The third aim of this project is to develop a scalable phytoremediation platform using engineered *Lemna minor* for sustainable environmental monitoring, heavy metal cleanup, and water treatment applications in polluted aquatic environments.

 ### Section 3: Background
 Breifly summarize two peer-reviewed research citations relevant to your research